 Larry Siegel, NP – Yunique Medical

 Larry Siegel is an ARNP and certified SottoPelle practitioner who offers his services at Yunique Medical clinics in the greater Ocala and The Villages areas of Florida.
-He founded Yunique Medical in 2016 in order to create a clinic that offered only the highest quality of ongoing care and anti-aging therapies (including bio identical hormone replacement, and human growth hormone) outside the rigid standards of traditional medicine.
+He founded Yunique Medical in 2016 in order to create a clinic that offered only the highest quality of ongoing care and anti-aging therapies (including bio identical hormone replacement, and more) outside the rigid standards of traditional medicine.